jb-reefer/nasas-astro/src/pages/campaigns.md

 After years of inaction from the city, NASAS applied for an Open Street permit; DOT denied it without a clear reason.
 But we managed to obtain a one-time permit!
 This trial will allow us to test the idea.

 ![ASOS](../assets/ASOS_trial_flyer.png)

-## Q23 Bus Changes

-In the summer of 2025, the MTA decided to move the Q23 from Austin Street.
-The community brought up several issues with this move, many related to needing to cross Queens Blvd to access:

-1. The LIRR
-2. The 71st Ave elevator
-3. The shops on Austin Street

-To better understand the effects of this change, NASAS started [a survey](https://forms.gle/D8TfVbX4kmmUxJGc7) to collect feedback from the community.